SVDwebtech/100-days-of-code/log.md

 **Thoughts:**: I've just realised that to clone a database is just about setting up your schema's correctly.
 And then importing your data.

 **Link to work:**: The Ultimate MySQL Bootcamp by Colt Steele

+### Day 24: August 15, 2022

+**Today's Progress**: Load a jumbo data set and crushed MySQL challenges on the huge data base.

+**Thoughts:**: Time flies when you learn interesting stuff.

+**Link to work:**: The Ultimate MySQL Bootcamp by Colt Steele

+### Day 25: August 16, 2022

+**Today's Progress**: Learned how to connect Nodejs and MySQL.

+**Thoughts:**: Getting excited as I am getting closer to doing a first app with nodejs and mysql.

+**Link to work:**: The Ultimate MySQL Bootcamp by Colt Steele

+### Day 26: August 17, 2022

+**Today's Progress**: Started a first project where I'm connecting Nodejs and MySQL using Express and EJS.

+**Thoughts:**: Nice to see how things are coming together.

+**Link to work:**: The Ultimate MySQL Bootcamp by Colt Steele

+Day 26 of #100DaysOfCode  👀

+Now it's time for a tiny project with MySQL, Nodejs and Expre